open-telemetry/oteps/text/trace/0220-messaging-semantic-conventions-span-structure.md

 callback scenarios settlement can be automatically triggered by messaging SDKs based on return values of callbacks.

-A "Settle" span should be created for every settlement operation, no matter if the settlement operation was manually triggered by the user or automatically triggered by SDKs.
+A "Settle" span should be created for every settlement operation, no matter which party triggered it. the settlement operation was manually triggered by the user or automatically triggered by SDKs.
 SDKs will in some cases auto-settle messages in push-scenarios when messages are delivered via callbacks.
 In cases where it is